 The Pentax SD is a tough and rugged mid-range binocular that’s made for the harsh outdoors.

-One of its key features is that its waterproof – able to survive up to 3 meters underwater.
-This gives you peace of mind when viewing near bodies of water, like in the middle of the lake or a marsh.
+One of its key features is that its waterproof – able to survive up to 3 metres underwater.
+This gives you peace of mind when viewing near bodies of water, such as in the middle of the lake or a marsh.